Girdle: Indian religions

-Girdle in literature
+Girdles in literature and mythology

-In literature, girdles are often portrayed as magical, giving power and strength if worn by men, and protection if worn by women.
+Girdles are often portrayed as magical, giving power and strength if worn by men, and protection if worn by women.
 Several scriptures in the Bible make use of the girdle as a symbol for readiness and preparation.
-Ishtar, a Babylonian goddess, wore a fertility girdle, which, when it was removed, rendered the universe barren.
-Hercules wrestled with the Amazon queen for her girdle in his Greek myth.
-Aphrodite, or Venus in Roman mythology, also wore girdles associated with lechery in later poetry.

-For men a girdle was often used to hold weapons.
-It also gave them freedom to move in a fight, unlike other types of clothing.
-Both of these are thought to carry the connection of power to the man's girdle in literature.
-For example, Odysseus wears a girdle which allows him to swim for three days straight, and a girdle worn by Thor doubles his strength.
+In Greek mythology, both men and women were described as wearing girdles.
+Hephaestus gifted his wife Aphrodite with a girdle that made the wearer irresistible to others, which Hera used to seduce Zeus in the Iliad.
+For his ninth labor, Heracles was sent to obtain the girdle of Hippolyta, queen of the Amazons.
+In the Odyssey, Leucothea gives Odysseus a girdle-like "veil" that allows him to swim for three days straight.

-Later, for women, the girdle became a sign of virginity, and was often considered to have magical properties.
+The Babylonian goddess Ishtar wore a girdle, which, when it was removed, rendered the universe barren.
+The Norse god Thor's girdle Megingjörð doubled his strength.Later, for women, the girdle became a sign of virginity, and was often considered to have magical properties.
 Monsters and all types of evil are recorded as being subdued by girdles in literature, a famous one being the dragon slain by Saint George.
 Marriage ceremonies continued this tradition of girdles symbolizing virginity by having the husband take the wife's girdle, and prostitutes were forbidden to wear them by law in historic France.
 Often in literature, women are portrayed as safe from sexual or other attack when wearing a girdle, but suddenly vulnerable if it is missing or stolen.

 Non-clothing uses in literature include Tolkien's "Girdle of Melian", a magical, protective "wall" surrounding an elven kingdom.

-The 20th century women's girdle attracts various references in literature, often in a disparaging way.
-For example, Marilyn French in her classic book, The Women's Room, is very critical not only of the girdle itself, but also of the virtual compulsion to wear one, a compulsion which existed until the late 1960s.
-In John Masters's Bhowani Junction, once the mixed-race Victoria Jones decides to opt for an Indian rather than British persona, she rejects her girdle as a "western garment".

-For information on the girdle as a modern undergarment, see Girdle (undergarment)

 Sports

-In American football, a girdle is worn under the football player's pants to keep the hip, thigh, and tailbone pads in place, making the process of putting on the tight football pants easier.
+In American football, what is called a girdle is worn under the football player's pants to keep the hip, thigh, and tailbone pads in place, making the process of putting on the tight football pants easier.
 Older girdles resembled chaps, in that they covered only the front of the leg with pads, that snapped on.
 Modern girdles are essentially a tight pair of compression shorts with pockets for the pads.
 The girdle was also used in the Mesoamerican ballgame and is used in hockey (National Hockey League).

 Some designs are made specifically for use in the sport of ringette.